itcreativeusa/shop-nerd/README.md

 ## Usage

+Use command-line to run the application.
+Run `npm install` to install the required dependencies.
+Set up a MySQL database.
+Update the configuration in the `.env` file.
+Run the database using `node seeds/index.js` to create the necessary tables.
-Use command-line to run an application `npm start` to start the server.
+Run `npm start` to start the server.
 Open Insomnia application to test API POST, PUT, and DELETE routes.

 ## Mock-Up